 About San Jose city

 San Jose is the largest city of the Silicon Valley.
 It is the third largest city of California, USA, and is located in the Santa Clara valley.
 It was the first civilian settlement of California.
-It covers an area of 179.965 sq kms and had an approximate population of 984,299 in January, 2013.
+It covers an area of 180.5 sq miles and has an approximate population of 1.04 million (2017).

 This region was originally occupied by the Ohlone Americans.
 The city was founded on November 29, 1777 by Lieutenant Jose Joaquin Moraga under the orders of the Spanish Viceroy of New Spain and was named Pueblo de San José de Guadalupe.
 In 1821 the city came under Mexican rule but in 1846, it became a part of USA when California was annexed.
 San Jose was incorporated as a city on March 27, 1850.
 It was the capital of the state and home to the first few sessions of its parliament.
 Today, the importance of the city mainly derives from its location in the Silicon Valley, but it remains somewhat in the shadow of San Francisco.